thiblahute/meson-website/Meson-design-rationale:-A-proposal-for-a-better-cross-platform-build-system.md

 ###3.
 Must enforce established best practices###

-There really is no reason to compile source code without the equivalent of <tt>-Wall</tt>.
+There really is no reason to compile source code without the equivalent of `-Wall`.
 So enable it by default.
 A different kind of best practice is the total separation of source and build directories.
 All build artifacts must be stored in the build directory.
 Writing stray files in the source directory is not permitted under any circumstances.

 ###4.
 Must have native support for platforms that are in common use###